Updated to: 21 August 2019Download as PDF

 Other key (governmental) parties involved in ESIA, and their roles

 The inter-ministerial Committee on the Environment (CIE) must give an opinion on the quality of reports prior to their approval by the Minister.

 (De)centralisation of ESIA mandates

-Administrative fees for the evaluation of ToR or the report are to be determined by the municipalities.
+Administrative fees for the evaluation of ToR or the report are to be determined by municipalities.

-Review of ToRs 1.5 million FCFA and Review ESIA report 3 million FCFA.
+The fee to review ToRs is 1.5 million FCFA and ESIA reports 3 million FCFA.

 The fee to review a ToR is 2,000,000 FCFA and a report 5,000,000 FCFA.

 Overview ESIA procedure

 The Environmental Impact Statement (EIS) includes the following steps:

 - Drafting of terms of references to be approved by the relevant municipality